News & Events

 *flexible payment plans available-we just ask that you commit for the full 3 months

-Please contact Lynn Hyneman to register for the class, or if you have any questions about the class schedule, payment details, etc.
+Please contact Lynn Hyneman to join the class, or if you have any questions about the class schedule, payment details, etc.

 Phone: 887-4821 (evenings)

 This will be an exciting class ~ don’t miss out!